 Eventually, the time will come when your parent is no longer able to manage their money.
 It may be sudden or gradual, depending on the situation.
 The prospect of managing someone else's money can be stressful or intimidating for some people, but with the proper preparation, it does not have to be.
 How well the situation goes depends on how familiar you are with the things you need to know – before taking over someone's finances.

-We hope when the time comes to take over your parent's finances that the transition is a smooth one.
-Why it may be difficult to start the conversation early, being prepared is the most important element to making sure their money is well managed and safe while they are unable to care for it themselves.
+Franklin Park Senior Living hopes that when the time comes to take over your parent's finances, the transition is a smooth one.
+While it may be difficult to start the conversation early, being prepared is the most important element to making sure their money is well managed and safe if they become unable to care for it themselves.